Netrunner-Academy/netrunner.academy/src/content/docs/os-security/windows.md

 Bottom-up ASLR employs randomization during memory allocation, making the base addresses for the heap, stack, and other program segments unpredictable.
 This thwarts attackers exploiting vulnerabilities that depend on predetermined memory locations.<sup>[4](https://msrc.microsoft.com/blog/2017/11/clarifying-the-behavior-of-mandatory-aslr/)</sup>

 Bottom-up ASLR requires an application to be linked with the `/DYNAMICBASE` flag.
-If [Mandatory ASLR](#mandatory-aslr) is enabled, Bottom-up ASLR will apply as well.
+Bottom-up ASLR will apply to all executables if [Mandatory ASLR](#mandatory-aslr) is enabled.

 The image below helps visualize how and when ASLR applies to applications.